Neo00724/COPY_WALLET_HYPERLIQUID/README.md

 - `last_positions.csv` - Current position snapshots
 - `changes_log.csv` - All detected changes

-- `show_PnL.py` shows current bot's PnL (all and closed) and metrics, if the rest API server is ON.
+- `show_PnL.py` shows current bot's PnL (all and closed) and metrics, works only if the rest API server is ON and USERNAME and PASSWORD are consistent with values in `config.json` .

 ## Usage